DIY Trackers Guide

 5. Install and set up the SlimeVR Server

-This final step requires you to install and configure your server, allowing the tracking data to be parsed on your local machine.
-After doing so, all that's left is to configure tracker roles and you are ready to go!
-The steps to do all this can be found on our SlimeVR Server setup page.
+This final step requires you to install and configure your server to allow your trackers to be used on your computer.
+These steps can be found on our SlimeVR Server setup page.